joepv/joepv.github.io/_pages/ringdoorbell.md

 `pip install ring_doorbell`

-I use Node-RED to serve HTTP in this post, but if you want to use nginx or apache you have to install this first.
+I use Node-RED to serve HTTP in this post, but if you want to use NGINX or Apache you have to install this first.
 This is out of the scope of this article.

 ### Python part